sharat87/sharats.me/posts/2020-03-22-the-magic-of-autohotkey-2.md

 Almost all the web browsers today have the default hotkey <kbd>^l</kbd> which focuses the location bar, and selects everything in it.
 But in the file explorer, this is <kbd>!d</kbd>.
-Habits rule and I constantly hit <kbd>^l</kbd> when I wanted to change something in the location bar until I added the following to save me from insanity:
+Habits rule and I constantly hit <kbd>^l</kbd> in the file explorer window when I wanted to change something in the location bar.
+Obviously, it didn't work and it would drive me crazy.
+Until I added the following to save me from insanity:

 ```ahk
 #IfWinActive ahk_group FileListers